mablack/cordova-diagnostic-plugin/README.md

 # Overview

-This Cordova/Phonegap plugin is used to check Location/WiFi/Camera device settings.
+This Cordova/Phonegap plugin is used to check the state of the following device settings:

+- Location/GPS
+- WiFi
+- Camera
+- Bluetooth

 The plugin currently supports the iOS and Android platforms.

-The plugin is registered in the [the Cordova Registry](http://plugins.cordova.io)(Cordova 3/4) and [npmjs.com](https://npmjs.com/) (Cordova 5+).
+The plugin is registered in the [the Cordova Registry](http://plugins.cordova.io)(Cordova 3/4) and [npmjs.com](https://npmjs.com/) (Cordova 5+) as `cordova.plugins.diagnostic`

 # Installation